Practitioner Fellowship Program

 After their four-month residencies at Georgetown, the practitioner fellows return to their work but retain their connection to the Kalmanovitz Initiative, constituting a growing network of activist-thinkers that support its mission.

-2013 Practitioner Fellows Hilary Klein and Melody Webb are funded in part by the Berger-Marks Foundation.
+2013 Practitioner Fellow Hilary Klein was funded in part by the Berger-Marks Foundation.

 2013 Kalmanovitz Practitioner Fellows